 What you will learn.
 Knowledge, skills and attitudes you’ll be able to show as a result of successfully finishing this course.

-- 4 Explain the basic structural and functional features of muscle, fat and bone.
+- 3 Classify the basic structural and functional features of muscle, fat and bone and how they relate to meat cuts.

-- 5 Discuss the aspects to be taken into account and the principal concerns during animal transportation and the handling of animals during the pre-slaughter period.
+- 4 Discuss operating procedures and topics of concern for the handling of animals during the pre-slaughter period.

 Learning outcomes can change before the start of the semester you are studying the course in.